Ali-Bhatti/connect-to-db/README.md

 ## Purpose
-- to run same querie(s) on mutiple DB instances
+- to run same query/queries on multiple DB instances
-- to get export of data fetched as a result of that query from differnt DBs instances
+- to get export of data fetched as a result of that query from different DB instances

 ## Steps to Run it
 - Install node js from [here](https://nodejs.org/en/download), if not installed